Sexual desire and intimate relationships: Components of love and sexual desire

 Overall, the covariation of love and desire is suggested as support for the theory that each may influence the other in certain contexts.

 Love, sexual desire and attachment

 Neurobiological substrates responsible for sexual desire (libido) and romantic love are distinct, as are those responsible for attachment.
-Though sexual desire and romantic love may be experienced together, it is important to note that the presence of one is not sufficient to predict the presence of the other.
+Though sexual desire and romantic love may be experienced together, the presence of one is not sufficient to predict the presence of the other.
 Different kinds of love may consist of various combinations of these 3 components, and may consequently be experienced separately.

 Love, sexual desire and attachment are each described as separate constructs, and each is aptly associated with particular behaviours, hormonal influences and brain regions.
 As this page asserts, romantic love is characterized by its ups and downs, where experiences range from the ecstatic experiences of reciprocated love to the anxiety associated with unrequited love; various neurobiological substrates are responsible for producing these feelings, and as such, chemical patterns responsible for this range of emotion vary accordingly.